Brian Clough: Resignation from Derby County

 That week, Clough, as a television football pundit, memorably called Poland goalkeeper Jan Tomaszewski a "circus clown in gloves" before the crucial World Cup qualifier with England at Wembley.
 The match, which England had to win in order to qualify for the 1974 World Cup finals, ended 1–1, and Tomaszewski made numerous magnificent saves, some of them unconventionally, to ensure his nation qualified for the finals at England's expense.
-When commentator Brian Moore said "You call him a clown, Brian, but he saved his side", Clough insisted "Would you want him in your team every week?"
+At half-time Clough had said, "Keep calm.
+Put the kettle on, mother.
+Don't worry — the goals are going to come".
+At full-time the commentator Brian Moore quizzed Clough on his comments on the Polish goalkeeper, "You call him a clown, Brian, but he saved his side", Clough insisted "Would you want him in your team every week?"
+Tomaszewski revealed he and Clough met years later, and that "Clough apologised for what he had said about me.
+We shook hands and I said thank you, because only great people can admit to mistakes."

 The six years at Derby County had brought Clough to the attention of the wider football world.
 According to James Lawton, "Derby was the wild making of Brian Clough.
 He went there a young and urgent manager who had done impressive work deep in his own little corner of the world at Hartlepools.
 He left surrounded by fascination and great celebrity: abrasive, infuriating, but plugged, immovably, into a vein of the nation."